StarbirdTech/AI-Blueprints/README.md

 This project implements an **AI-powered recommendation agent** that delivers personalized travel suggestions based on user queries.

 It leverages the **NVIDIA NeMo Framework** and **BERT embeddings** to understand user intent and generate highly relevant, tailored vacation recommendations.

+Here is a professionally rewritten version of the troubleshooting section for your AI Blueprints repo README:

+---

+# Troubleshooting

+This section provides solutions for common issues users may encounter when working with AI Blueprint projects in HP AI Studio:

+1. **Check Hardware Compatibility**
+   Each project’s README includes recommended minimum hardware specifications (e.g., RAM, VRAM).
+Make sure your system meets these requirements—especially when working with large models or during deployment, as insufficient resources can cause failures.

+2. **Models or Datasets Not Visible After Download** If you download models or datasets while your workspace is running, they might not appear in the workspace.
+In such cases, restart your workspace to ensure they are properly recognized.

+3. **Connection or SSL Errors in Notebooks**
+   If you encounter SSL certificate or connection errors while accessing websites from notebooks (especially on restricted networks), verify your network settings.
+Consider using a proxy to bypass restrictive network constraints.

+4. **File or Path Not Found Errors**
+   Ensure that all required files and directories are correctly placed as specified in the project’s README.
+If any paths or files are missing, create or move them to the correct locations.

+5. **GPU Not Available**
+   For projects requiring NVIDIA GPUs, verify GPU availability by running `nvidia-smi` in the terminal.
+Ensure that a compatible GPU is accessible and has sufficient free memory to run the project.

+6. **Deployment Errors Despite Meeting Requirements** Even if your hardware meets the specs, limited available RAM or VRAM can cause deployment issues.
+Close other running workspaces or programs to free up memory.

+7. **API Timeout Issues**
+   API requests triggered through user interfaces have a response timeout limit (usually 30 seconds).
+For long-running tasks or large inputs, use the provided notebooks instead of the UI to avoid timeout errors.

 ---